cheemadaljot-code/Induction-report-by-daljot-singh/README.md

 👨‍🏫 Speaker: Dr. Amrit Kamra (Incharge - DMC)

 The day began with an enlightening session by Dr. Amrit Kamra, the incharge of the Departmental Monitoring Committee (DMC).
 The lecture took place in the college auditorium.
 He guided the students about the importance of academic discipline, the role of DMC in maintaining standards, and how it supports students throughout their course duration.
+I am very happy after this lecture because I an interested in videography and editing which is discussed in this lecture and I also make plan to join their club.

 🕥 10:30 AM – 11:30 AM